-Part I
+Part I Writing (30 minutes)

-Writing

-Directions: For this part, you are allowed 30 minutes to write a short easy commenting on the saying "Respect others, and you will be respected."
+Directions: For this part, you are allowed 30 minutes to write an essay commenting on the saying "Respect others, and you will be respected."
 You can cite examples to illustrate your views.
 You should write at least 150 words but no more than 200 words.

-Part II

-Listening Comprehension
+Part II Listening Comprehension (30 minutes)